 8. Never stop learning

 The automotive industry is changing rapidly, together with the times.
-You need to stay up-to-date with industry, technology, and societal trends and adapt your business strategy, as well as customer service approach on the go.
-At times it may mean that you need another training class so that you’re able to acquire a new skill.
-More generally, it’s the idea that the ‘never stop learning’ approach is useful for you both on the professional and personal levels.
+You need to stay up-to-date with the industry, technology, and societal trends.
+You need to be able to adapt your business strategy, as well as your customer service approach on the go.

 Some states also place a continuing education requirement for auto dealers.
 In California and Montana, for example, you need to complete a 4-hour course approved by the state DMV with every license renewal.
 In the state of Washington, the requirement is a 5-hour continuing education course.